Peace negotiations in the Russo-Ukrainian war (2022–present): Ukraine peace summit and Zelenskyy's victory plan (June–October 2024)

-In September 2024, Zelenskyy proposed U.S. participation in developing Ukraine's natural resources in exchange for continued support in countering Russian aggression.
+In September 2024, Zelenskyy proposed US participation in developing Ukraine's natural resources in exchange for continued support in countering Russian aggression.
 Ukraine possesses significant deposits of minerals, including lithium, graphite, manganese, and titanium ore.
 Many of these resources remain unexploited, while some deposits are located in territories occupied by Russia.
 The next month, Zelenskyy unveiled the Victory Plan for Ukraine, which sought to solve to the conflict with Russia and describe future national defense guarantees.
 The plan's official goal is "to change the circumstances in such a way that Russia will be forced to peace".
 It outlined strategies to strengthen Ukraine and potentially end the war, including a renewed request for inclusion in NATO and a robust post-war security framework, assistance in deterring Russian aggression, and a "special agreement on joint investment and use" of Ukraine's natural resourcessuch as uranium, titanium, and lithiumwith the European Union and the United States.
 After the plan was unveiled, French defense minister Sébastien Lecornu—under instruction from French president Emmanuel Macron—entered into bilateral discussion with Ukraine that month to use the country's rare-earth minerals for France's defense industry.

+16th BRICS summit official statement

+Participants of the 16th BRICS summit in Kazan, Russia.
+An official statement from the summit declared adherence to the UN Charter.

+At the 16th BRICS Summit in Kazan, Russia in October 2024, a formal declaration was issued declaring adherence to the UN Charter and stating "appreciation [for] relevant proposals of mediation and good offices, aimed at a peaceful resolution of the conflict through dialogue and diplomacy" in relation to the Russian invasion of Ukraine.
+The invasion of Ukraine was one of twelve topic areas that Reuters quoted from the summit's declaration.